marcgg/marcgg.github.com/index.md

 layout: simple
 title: "Hello!"
 seotitle: "Marc G Gauthier - Engineering Lead & Tech Advisor"
-subtitle: "I build useful software, structure teams and help others do the same"
+subtitle: "I build useful software, structure successful teams and help others do the same"
 category: about
 description: "I'm a Ruby developer turned VP Engineering and startup technical advisor.
 I blog about software engineering, management and more."
 ---

-My main focus is on my job of VP of Engineering Europe, leading the technical team at [Getaround][1], the largest car sharing company.
-Aside from this, I provide dedicated coaching for various companies to help them get over roadblocks.
+My main focus is my job as VP of Engineering Europe at [Getaround][1], the leading car sharing company.
+Alongside this, I provide dedicated coaching for various companies to help them get over roadblocks.

 I've been blogging for the past 10 years.
 If you'd like to get a feel of what I've had on my mind, you can take a look at a few of my most successful articles: